The Russia Investigations: Unanswered Questions In The Eye Of The Storm

 Many other questions remain unanswered.
 One of them was raised again last week by The Wall Street Journal, which established that former Trump national security adviser Michael Flynn had struck up a business relationship with a now-deceased Republican fundraiser named Peter Smith as far back as 2015.

 Meaning what?
-Smith was on the outer periphery of the Trump 2016 campaign and he led an effort to try to get, and possibly to then verify that he had obtained, Hillary Clinton's emails.
+Smith was on the outer periphery of the Trump 2016 campaign, and he led an effort to try to get, and possibly to then verify that he had obtained, Hillary Clinton's emails.

-Smith told a cyber-researcher and others in 2016 that he'd been contacted by someone on "the Dark Web" who claimed to have emails stolen from the private server Clinton used when she was secretary of state.
+Smith told a cyber-researcher and others in 2016 that he had been contacted by someone on "the Dark Web" who claimed to have emails stolen from the private server Clinton used when she was secretary of state.
 He wanted as much help and money as he could get to obtain the material and then exploit it somehow.

 Smith was found dead last year in what authorities ruled a suicide.
-There hasn't been any public indication that he ever did get Clinton's emails.
+There hasn't been any public indication that he ever got Clinton's emails.
 And the FBI has said it had no evidence that Clinton's server was ever compromised, suggesting the Russians never had the electronic messages in the first place.

 So why is this important?

-Because what The Journal's story established is that Smith and Flynn had a relationship that predated the Trump campaign and which may have just predated the long flirtation between Flynn and the Russian government.
+Because what The Journal's story established is that Smith and Flynn had a relationship that predated the Trump campaign and that may have just predated the long flirtation between Flynn and the Russian government.

-So they'd known each other for awhile.
+So they had known each other for awhile.
 How much did Flynn know about Smith's project in 2016 and how much did Flynn tell Trump?
 Did Trump encourage Smith directly or via Flynn?

 If Smith was telling the truth about the overtures he was receiving, he was yet another in a parallel series of what appear to have been pilot wells the Russians were drilling in the Trump campaign, trying to find a reliable way through.